 Test the Soil: TLC for Good pH

 You can get a soil testing kit at the UGA Center for Urban Agriculture.
-For $15, they’ll mail you a test kit along with a postage-paid envelope to mail in the sample so they can send the results back to you.
-Make sure you include the type of flowers and produce you want to plant, so the extension service can make recommendations accordingly.
+For $15, they’ll mail you a test kit and a postage-paid envelope to mail the sample so they can send the results back to you.
+Make sure you include the type of flowers and produce you want to plant so that the Extension service can make recommendations accordingly.

 You want to choose plants that thrive in Atlanta’s humid subtropical climate.
 That means hot, muggy summers and winters that can get cold, but not for long.
-If you’re looking at reseeding or resodding, choose warm-season turfgrass, such as St. Augustine, Zoysiagrass or centipede grass.
-These grasses are heat and drought-tolerant, for those occasional long spells without rain.
-They’re adapted to Atlanta’s temperatures, so you won’t spend as much time fighting the climate to achieve a thick, green lawn.
+Plants, especially native ones, are adapted to Atlanta’s temperatures, so you won’t spend as much time fighting the climate to achieve a beautiful landscape.

-Next, group plants together according to their water needs.
 That means keeping the thirsty roses and the drought-tolerant bougainvillea in different areas.
-This technique creates stronger, lower maintenance plants, as it saves water — which is good for the Earth and your wallet.
+This technique creates stronger, lower maintenance plants and saves water — which is good for the Earth and your wallet.

-Doing your homework before you plant your yard is the way to achieve a low maintenance landscape that looks like a million bucks.
-You’ll also be more likely to spend your weekends outside in your yard, instead of working on it.
-Take the time to improve your soil, and choose plants that won’t flinch in the heat of Atlanta’s summers, or die off in the few weeks of “real” winter we have.
+Take the time to do your homework, improve your soil, and choose plants that won’t flinch in the heat of Atlanta’s summers or die off in the few weeks of “real” winter we have.
 You’ll reap the rewards all year long.

 Rock gardens are one of the most effortless landscaping features to maintain.
 Using drought-tolerant plants and strategically placed stones can create a yard that pops with very little upkeep.